irinascurtu/siit-net/DateTime.md

 2. Write a program to add N year(s) to the current date and display the new date.

-3. Write a program to display the date and time in a human-friendly string
+3. Write a program to display the date and time in a human-friendly string.

-4. Write a program to add 5 seconds to the current time and print it to the console
+4. Write a program to add 5 seconds to the current time and print it to the console.

 5* Write a program to get current time in milliseconds.